AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/hotfix-for-google-maps-that-stopped-working-in-the-page-builder.md

 ---
-title: Adobe commerce customers should apply a hotfix from Adobe
+title: Adobe commerce users should apply a hotfix from Adobe
-description: 'This article provides a fix for Adobe Commerce customers who are not compatible with any recent Google Maps versions from 3.54+.'
+description: 'This article provides a fix for Adobe Commerce users who are not compatible with any recent Google Maps versions from 3.54+.'
 feature: Install, Upgrade
 role: Developer
 ---
-# Adobe commerce customers should apply a hotfix from Adobe
+# Adobe commerce users should apply a hotfix from Adobe

-It is currently noticed that Adobe Commerce customers have no access to Google Maps in any version of Adobe Commerce anymore.
-This article provides a fix for Adobe Commerce customers who are not compatible with any recent Google Maps versions from 3.54+.
+It is currently noticed that Adobe Commerce users have no access to Google Maps in any version of Adobe Commerce anymore.
+This article provides a fix for Adobe Commerce users who are not compatible with any recent Google Maps versions from 3.54+.

 ## Affected versions and products